grey-fish/grey-fish.github.io/Bandit/Level6.md

 # Bandit

 ## Level 6
-The password for the next level is stored somewhere on the server and has all of the following properties:
+The password for the next level is stored somewhere on the server and has all of the following properties:<br/>
   - owned by user bandit7<br/>
   - owned by group bandit6<br/>
   - 33 bytes in size<br/>